 “I gotta love Jones for your body and your skin tone-- five minutes alone…”

 His coiffured hair is neat and glinted under the right lighting.
-Not that the heartthrob would need any enhancements.
-I’m just sayen—maybe he wakes up model-ready.
-Might I add that this brotha has impeccable glare for fashion.
-Whether it’s on the big screen, or in the gym training, Henson is always dressed to astound.
+His impeccable glare for fashion whether it’s on the big screen, or in the gym training, is always model-ready and dressed to astound.

 We’ve watched Darrin Henson in powerful and dramatized roles throughout the years.
-What more can I say!
-Guy, is haute!
 He’s portrayed as a scrumptiously bold man in every disposition possible.
 We knew him as Lem, the Bad Boy turned good in the hit Showtime series, “Soul Food,” and then the rival to Columbus Shorts character in the 2007 Box Office hit, “Stomp the Yard.”
-You remember that dance club scene, right?
-Well, in 2008 Henson played the principled fullback, Jim Brown, in the “Express.”
+In 2008 Henson played the principled fullback, Jim Brown, in the “Express.”
 He was the doting husband in “A Good Man is Hard to Find,” “Life Support (Queen Latifah),” and recently “Magnus,” a racy and defiant character in the 2015 production, “Chocolate City.”

 He’s made appearances in “Being Mary Jane,” “Gillian in Georgia,” and “Lincoln Heights.”
 His movie credits is elongated.
 Although he’s been around for many years dabbling in different virtuosities as choreographer, motivational speaker, celebrity trainer, and author, one would think that he was a little brash, as a lot of big time actors are after years in spotlight.
 Naah, not Darrin.
 “Thank you so much for having me.
 Please forgive my tardiness.
 As you can imagine, today has been a plentiful day,” says Henson.
 When asked how it felt to be a four-time nominee of the NAACP Image awards, his response was more than commendable, “I’m always thankful," he says.